-This condition has been addressed in the Recommendation and Environmental Section of this report.
+This condition is addressed in the findings of this decision.

 23. The following note shall be placed on the Final Plat of Subdivision:

 "Development is subject to restrictions shown on the approved Type I Tree Conservation Plan (TCP I/110/90-01), or as modified by the Type II Tree Conservation Plan, and precludes any disturbance or installation of any structure within specific areas.
 Failure to comply will mean a violation of an approved Tree Conservation Plan and will make the owner subject to mitigation under the Woodland Conservation Ordinance.
 This property is subject to the notification provisions of CB-60-2005.
 Copies of all approved Tree Conservation Plans for the subject property are available in the offices of The Maryland-National Capital Park and Planning Commission, Prince George's Planning Department."